 Every time someone stops to fill their gas tank, stays in a hotel, eats at a restaurant, or shops at local C-stores, they’re bringing new dollars into the community and keeping those services healthy and vibrant.

-And it’s just part of North Dakota’s heritage and culture to take care of our natural resources for future generations.
+And it’s just part of our heritage and culture to take care of our natural resources for future generations.

 Ok, so, this is important!